 Top 6 Cloud Computing Security Topics

-As cloud computing grows, and even more businesses contemplate moving their operations in to the cloud, one of the greatest concerns that is raised many times is security.
-Is the cloud really secure?
+moving their operations in to the cloud, one of the greatest concerns

 The fact is that storing your information in your cloud is really just like, or even more, secure than keeping your information in traditional infrastructure.
 Like traditional infrastructure, however, as a good customer in addition to a professional you need to take into account a long list of security checkpoints.
 These checkpoints represent possible cracks in your own cloud infrastructure security, and you'll just want to shore these up to keep your information as secure as it can be.